Repository Data Modules Structure

 The second dimension for arranging your project’s repository data definitions is achieved by separating config and content.
 In order to do so, both the application and the development module may contain a hcm-config and a hcm-content folder in their /src/main/resources directory.

 Note that in previous Bloomreach Experience Manager releases, config and content were only very loosely defined and typically, each had their own "bootstrap module".
-In Bloomreach Experience Manager 12, config and content are much more strictly defined and are now separated within each repository data module.
+In Bloomreach Experience Manager 12 and higher, config and content are much more strictly defined and are now separated within each repository data module.

 What is Config?